-Under the branch profits tax in Section 884 of the Code, the Partnership generally will be subject to an additional five percent (5%) tax on its effectively connected earnings and profits for the taxable year which exceed \$500,000 (Canadian), as adjusted for certain items, pursuant to Article X(6) of the U.S.-Canada Tax Treaty.
-Reductions in the "U.S. net equity," as defined in Section 884(c) of the Code, of the Partnership in the U.S. trade or business conducted through the Holdings LP may result in the imposition of the branch profits tax.
-For example, the Partnership's distributions to the Trust will generally be subject to a branch profits tax of 5%.
+Under the branch profits tax in Section 884 of the Code, the Partnership generally will be subject to an additional five percent (5%) tax on its effectively connected earnings and profits each the taxable year once the Partnership's effectively connected earning and profits have exceeded \$500,000 (Canadian) in the aggregate, as adjusted for certain items, pursuant to Article X(6) of the U.S.-Canada Tax Treaty.
+Reductions in the "U.S. net equity," as defined in Section 884(c) of the Code, of the Partnership in the U.S. trade or business conducted through the Holding LP may result in the imposition of the branch profits tax.
+For example, the Partnership's distributions to the Trust will generally be subject to a branch profits tax of 5% on all amounts that exceed \$500,000.